nickapos/vagrant-chef/vm-automation-presentation.md

 ## The most important vagrant commands

   * _vagrant plugin install plugin-name_ (installs vagrant plugins)
-  * _vagrant up_ (imports the base box in the local vagrant repo and starts the new vm)
+  * _vagrant up_ (imports the base box in the local vagrant repo, starts and provisions the new vm)
   * _vagrant provision_ (runs the provisioner blocks)
   * _vagrant ssh_ (logs into the new vm)
   * _vagrant reload_ (restarts vagrant machine, loads new Vagrantfile configuration)